bor0/gidti/manuscript/chapter3.md

 I> ### Definition 8
 I>
 I> Simply typed lambda calculus is a type theory which adds types to lambda calculus.
 It joins the system with a unique type constructor {$$}\to{/$$} which constructs types for functions.
-The formal definition and the set of lambda expressions is similar to that of lambda calculus, with the addition of types.
+The formal definition and the set of lambda expressions are similar to that of lambda calculus, with the addition of types.
 I>
 I> The set of symbols for this system is defined as:
 I>